arnetheduck/nlvm/README.md

 # Compiling your code

-When compiling, nlvm will generate a single `.bc` file for your whole project, containing all dependencies in LLVM bytecode format.
-The following examples assume you've added LLVM to your `$PATH`.
+When compiling, nlvm will generate a single `.o` file with all code from your project and link it using `$(CC)` which helps it pick the right flags for linking with the C library.

+    cd $SRC/Nim/examples
+    ../../nlvm/nlvm c fizzbuzz

+If you want to see the generated llvm IR, use the `-c` option:

     cd $SRC/nlvm/nlvm
-    ./nlvm c nlvm

-Convert bitcode to text (`.ll`):

-    llvm-dis nimcache/nlvm.bc
+    ../../nlvm/nlvm c -c fizzbuzz
-    less nimcache/nlvm.ll
+    less fizzbuzz.ll

-See optimized code:
+You can then run the llvm optimizer on it:

-    opt -Os nimcache/nlvm.bc | llvm-dis
+    opt -Os fizzbuzz.ll | llvm-dis

-Compile to assembly (`.s`):
+... or compile it to assembly (`.s`):

-    llc nimcache/nlvm.bc
+    llc fizzbuzz.ll

-Compile and link - can use either of `clang`, `gcc` or `ld`.
-* `ld` requires assembly files (generated with `llc`) and lots of flags to link correctly to the c library: http://stackoverflow.com/q/3577922
-* `gcc` will do the correct linking, but still requires assembly files
-* `clang` will link correctly, and works with `.bc` files directly, yay!
+    less nlvm.s

-Apart from the code of your module, you'll also need to add the workaround library in `nlvm-lib/`:
+Apart from the code of your `.nim` files, the compiler will also mix in the compatibility found library in `nlvm-lib/`.

-    clang nimcache/nlvm.bc nlvm-lib/nimbase-linux-amd64.ll -ldl -o xxx

 # Random notes

 * I have no hopes of keeping up with upstream, so I've pinned it at a particular commit with the submodule - patches welcome to update to new upstream versions
 * The upstream test suite runs `compiler/nim` to compile the test code.
-To run it with `nlvm`, I have a little shell script that simply calls `nlvm` and `clang` instead
+  `make test` uses a trick where nlvm is copied to that location, so as to fool the test runner
 * nlvm doesn't understand C
 * The nim standard library likes to import C headers directly which works because the upstream nim compiler uses a C compiler underneath - ergo,